Terbinafine Cream

 This is not an exhaustive list of side effects.
 Further information regarding the safety of Terbinafine tablets, including a complete list of side effects, can be found within the patient information leaflet enclosed with your medication.

-If you experience any side effects, let your doctor know or contact your nearest pharmacy for advice.
+If you experience any side effects, please notify your doctor or contact your nearest pharmacy for advice.
 Alternatively, you can dial 111 for professional advice on what to do if you experience side effects.

-Let your doctor know if you're taking any other medications or have recently, including over-the-counter medicines.
+Let your doctor know if you're taking any other medications or have recently taken them, including over-the-counter medicines.

-When you buy Terbinafine online from Prescription Doctor, please let our doctor know of all the medicines you take, including health and herbal supplements, regardless of whether they were prescribed by your doctor or bought over-the-counter at a pharmacy.
+When you buy Terbinafine online from Prescription Doctor, please inform our doctor of all the medications you take, including health and herbal supplements, regardless of whether they were prescribed by your doctor or bought over-the-counter at a pharmacy.

 Using other topical products with Terbinafine cream

-If your doctor tells you it's okay to take Terbinafine cream along with your other medications, if you have to use another topical medication on the same skin area, it's best to wait for a few minutes before you apply the second medication.
-This will give each medication time to absorb and will avoid them diluting your skin or mixing.
+If your doctor allows you to use Terbinafine cream in conjunction with your other medications, and you need to apply another topical medication to the same skin area, it's best to wait for a few minutes before applying the second medication.
+This will give each medication time to absorb and will avoid diluting your skin or mixing.

 Can I take Terbinafine while pregnant or breastfeeding?